Friday the 13th (1980 film): Casting

 With King cast in the role of lead heroine Alice, Laurie Bartram was hired to play Brenda.
-Kevin Bacon, Mark Nelson and Jeannine Taylor, who had known each other prior to the film, were cast as Jack, Ned, and Marcie respectively.
-It is Bacon and Nelson's contention that, because the three already knew each other, they already had the specific chemistry the casting director was looking for in the roles of Jack, Ned, and Marcie.
+Kevin Bacon, Mark Nelson and Jeannine Taylor, who had known each other prior through mutual stage work, were cast as Jack, Ned, and Marcie respectively.
+It is Bacon and Nelson's contention that, because the three already knew each other, they already had the specific chemistry the casting director was looking for in their roles.
 Taylor has stated that Hughes and Moss were highly regarded while she was an actress, so when they offered her an audition she felt that, whatever the part, it would "be a good opportunity."

 Friday the 13th was Nelson's first feature film, and when he went in for his first audition, the only thing he was given to read were some comedic scenes.
-Nelson received a call back for a second audition, which required him to wear a bathing suit, which, Nelson acknowledges, made him start to wonder if something was off about this film.
-He did not fully realize what was going on until he got the part and was given the full script to read.
-Nelson explains, "It certainly was not a straight dramatic role, and it was only after they offered me the part that they gave me the full script to read and I realized how much blood was in it."
-Nelson believes that Ned used humor to hide his insecurities, especially around Brenda, whom the actor believes Ned was attracted to.
-Nelson recalls an early draft of the script stating that Ned suffered from polio, and his legs were deformed while his upper body was muscular.
-Ned is believed to have given birth to the "practical joker victim" of horror films.
-According to author David Grove, there was no equivalent character in John Carpenter's Halloween, or Bob Clark's Black Christmas before that.
+Nelson received a call back for a second audition, which required him to wear a bathing suit.
+The character is regarded as one of the first "practical joker victim[s]," a trope seen in subsequent slasher films.
+According to author David Grove, there was no equivalent character in John Carpenter's Halloween, or Bob Clark's Black Christmas (1974) before that.
 He served as a model for the slasher films that would follow Friday the 13th.